kubedb/docs/docs/guides/clickhouse/dr/overview/index.md

 - **Reads can stay local.** Any replica serves consistent-enough reads, so read traffic can stay in-DC for low latency while writes route to the active DC through the single endpoint.
+- **One cross-DC part copy per shard, then fetch intra-DC.** `ReplicatedMergeTree` fetches are not DC-aware: a replica pulls a new part from whichever replica advertises it in Keeper, which can be the cross-DC one.
+With a single replica of a shard per DC (the minimal DR shape) that is already one part copy per DC.
+But when a DC runs two or more replicas of the same shard for intra-DC HA, each can independently pull the same part across the WAN.
+ClickHouse has no native same-DC fetch affinity, so the operator designates one in-DC replica per shard as the cross-DC fetch source and points the others at it, so they fetch that part intra-DC.
+This holds cross-DC part traffic to one copy per shard per DC, the `ReplicatedMergeTree` analog of the Postgres standby-DC intra-DC cascade.

 > **Why not confine Keeper to the active DC?** You can (see the topologies below), and
 > it gives the lowest write latency.
 But then losing the active DC also loses its Keeper